Bulat-Ziganshin/Compression-Research/mtf/readme.md

 and implemented in the [CUDPP library](https://github.com/cudpp/cudpp/blob/279eb8654b5a1e6b02573c568beafbb2b1344cc7/src/cudpp/app/compress_app.cu#L120).

 The algorithm consists of three steps:

 1. Split data into blocks and compute the local (partial) outbound MTF queue for every block - it's just the list of all symbols appearing in the block, in the order of their **last** appearance.

 2. Perform a (parallel) scan in order to combine partial MTF queues of the blocks into full outbound MTF queue for every block.
-The full outbound MTF queue of the block is equal to its local outbound MTF queue plus any remaining symbols in the order of their appearance in its inbound MTF queue (i.e. outbound MTF queue of the previous block).
+The full outbound MTF queue of the block is equal to its local outbound MTF queue plus any remaining symbols in the order of their appearance in its inbound MTF queue (i.e. full outbound MTF queue of the previous block).
 The MTF queue preceding all blocks is the trivial [0, 1 ..
 255] list.

 3. And finally, perform MTF on each block using full outbound MTF queue of the previous block as the initial MTF queue contents.

+In order to simplify implementation, the second step may be performed sequentially on CPU.